mapprotocol/docs/develop/sdk/scan-api.md

 Request method: GET

-Return a list of validators。
+返回 a list of validators。

 ##### Parameters